 17. Italian Honey Balls (Struffoli)

 Was one of your favorite Italian Christmas cookies missing from this list?
-Let me know in the comments below so I can give them a try!
+Let me know in the comments below so I can try them!

 🎄 More Holiday Baking